rmadhuraj/Madhu/README.md

 Observed that Discover Command displays network info all the channels instead of displaying for active channel.

 ### Known Limitations
 ActiveScan have a limitation of displaying only one node information.
-During ActiveScan the node will broadcast a message to all the nodes and wait for responses.
+* During ActiveScan the node will broadcast a message to all the nodes and wait for responses.
 Since DW1000 doesn't support     CSMA/CA if all the responses are arriving in same time, only one node data will be successfully received by the scan initiator node.

 ## DOCUMENTATION
 * Userguide is available in DW1000/doc/PP_DecaWave_MAC_ReleaseNotes.pdf
 * ReleaseNote is available in DW1000/doc/PP_DecaWave_MAC_UserGuide.pdf
-* TestReport is available in DW1000/doc/PP_DecaWave_MAC_TestReport.xls